Bloodborne Pathogens Exposure Control Plan

 The following laundering requirements must be met:

 - Handle contaminated laundry as little as possible, with minimal agitation.

-- Autoclave in a biohazard bag to decontaminate; then place in laundry stream.
+- Autoclave protective clothing such as lab coats and scrubs in a biohazard bag to doecontaminate; then place in laundry stream.

 - Wear the following PPE when handling and/or sorting contaminated laundry: gloves, eye protection